LAST UPDATED – 7/27/23 – Deciding Where to Travel

 Coming in Part II

-In Part II of this article I will be discussing the “How” in the 3W/3H approach.
-We will begin to look at how exactly you plan to get from one place on your map, to the next place on your map, to the next.
+Now that you have completed the process of deciding where to travel, you are ready for the next phase of my travel planning process.
+In Part II of this article, I will be discussing the “How” in the 3W/3H approach.
+We will begin to look at how exactly you plan to get from one place on your map to the next place on your map, to the next.

 I will talk about how to choose the right transportation to use on your trip (this can differ greatly depending on where you are traveling), and how to avoid some of the common mistakes people make in choosing and booking transportation.